 As I have visited and worked in various parts of the world, I’ve found the same thing to be true.
 The area of self-esteem is increasingly being explored and many solutions are found wanting.
 Even though this subject elicits interest and results in an abundance of discussion and material, many of us continue to struggle with this area of our lives.
-I have heard it said, “There are five billion people in the world.
-There are five billion people who struggle with self-esteem.”
+I have heard it said, “There are billions of people in the world.
+They all struggle with self-esteem.”

 It is a human condition.
 Let’s examine what self-esteem is and look at various ways we attempt to gain it.